-The Diné College Library system is located on the Tsaile, Shiprock (south campus), and Crownpoint sites.
-Library access and services are provided to students, staff, and community.
-Diné College library services extend beyond the local library system and include an interlibrary loan program.
-If a book is not in the library system, it can borrow be secured through an interlibrary loan request.
-At the Tsaile Campus, the Kinyaa'aanii Library houses the R.C.
-Gorman Collection, a large movie and documentary selection, an extensive juvenile literature section, and a large selection of Navajo and Native American books/research journals in the Moses-Donner Indian Collection.
-At the Crownpoint site, the library houses the Mary Shepardson Collection, a must-see for Navajo researchers.
+The Diné College library system is located on the Tsaile, Shiprock (south campus), and Crownpoint sites.
+Library access and services are provided to students, faculty, staff, and the local community.
+In addition to books, the library's homepage gives access to electronic databases and other resources.

+At the Tsaile campus, the Kinyaa'aanii Library houses the R.C.
+Gorman Collection, a large movie and documentary selection, an extensive juvenile literature section, and a large selection of Navajo and Native American books in the Moses-Donner Indian Collection.
+At the Shiprock campus, the Senator John Pinto Library houses the David Brugge Collection of books, journals, and archaeological studies.
+The library at the Crownpoint site houses the Mary Shepardson Collection, a must-see for Navajo researchers.